JHU-PL-Lab/www-fpse/assignments/project.md

 3. A complex library.
     * The focus is on some sophisticated algorithm, and there may be a simple usage through the command line.

-Note that in all three, **there must be a non-trivial algorithm as a key feature**.

 ### Libraries Catalog
 Here is a list of well-maintained libraries we recommend using for the above approaches, as well as some resources where you can find other libraries.